 Tedding Turning Night swath laying When tedding, the freshly cut crop is distributed over the sward.
-Run the PTO shaft at a speed of roughly 500 rpm.
-Turning ensures uniform drying of the crop after cutting.
-Run the PTO shaft at a speed of roughly 400 rpm.
-Night swathing arranges the distributed crop in small swathes.
+Run the PTO stub shaft at roughly 500 rpm.
+Turning ensures uniform drying of the crop after cutting.Run the PTO stub shaft at roughly 400 rpm.
+During night swath laying, the crop is spread and arranged into small swathes.
 Fit the swathing gear.
-Run the PTO shaft at a maximum speed of 300 to 400 rpm.
-Swath laying Night swath turning Prevent crossing swathes Swath laying disperses the available swath to allow it to dry better.
-For uniform drying, use night swath turning.
-Swaths should not be crossed.
-This puts uneven loads on the machine.
+Run the PTO stub shaft at maximum 300 to 400 rpm.
+Swath laying Night swath turning Avoid crossing over swathes Swath laying separates out the available swath, which allows it to dry better.
+For uniform drying, night swaths can be turned.
+Swaths should not be crossed over.
+This puts uneven stresses on the machine.